MSwoboda/yvent/README.md

 ### Risks

 The device is a simple pneumatic oscillator triggered by pressure.
-It pumps air in to a set threshold, reverses flow, pumps air out to a set threshold and resets.
+It pumps air in to a set pressure threshold, reverses flow, pumps air out to a set pressure threshold and resets.
 It cannot deliver a set volume of air, trigger alarms, display measurements, clear mucus, or perform many other critical functions of modern-day ventilators.

 ### Failure Modes